How do you balance a destination’s tourism success in terms of visitor numbers with the needs and wishes of residents?

 So, marketing (or promotion if you like) is still very much part of our scope, however, it’s now part of a broader, coherent, and interdependent set of expertise that allows us to deliver on the challenges and opportunities of destination management.
 It requires new knowledge, expertise, and capabilities that we sourced externally.

 It also meant decreasing our resources for marketing and building and strengthening other domains, including the introduction of a new domain to us: destination development.
-If we ask other stakeholders to make their contribution to Perspective 2030, we may as well start by practicing what we preach ourselves.
+If we ask other stakeholders to make their contribution to Perspective 2030, we may as well start by practising what we preach ourselves.
 The restructured organisation in line with Perspective 2030 enables us to do so.
 The jury is still out when it comes to its effects – we have only just started on this exciting journey.

 How important is a destination’s sustainability performance nowadays for its appeal to visitors and its competitiveness?